praytime/praytime/README.md

 ## about

-Praytime aggregates masjid iqamah times primarily by scraping websites.
+Praytime tracks iqamah times published on masjid websites.

 ## motivation